Trigger Warning: Suicide, parent loss

 1. NEVER ask for anything.
 My New Take: Ask for What You Desire!

 You know what happened?
 I stopped asking for what I wanted.
 I lost sight of most of my inner desires.
-I internalized the belief that I didn’t deserve or get to have what I wanted, so I got a whole lot of what I didn’t want instead.
+I internalized the belief that I didn’t deserve to have what I wanted, so I got a whole lot of what I didn’t want instead.
 Thankfully my desire to sing was strong enough that I never gave up on it, even without any support whatsoever from my parents.
 Whew!

 2. Accept what you have and say thank you whether you like it or not.
-My New Take: Find Acceptance and Gratitude and grow and expand into more of what you desire.
+My New Take: Find acceptance and gratitude and grow and expand into more of what you desire.

 I got what I got and I’d better say thank you for it and even compliment people on what they’ve given me, whether I actually liked it or wanted it or not.
 That was what my mom told me, over and over again.

 Acceptance is good too when we get it right.
 There’s this little sweet spot between acceptance of what is right now… and resigning to “it’s always going to be this way”.

 3. You don’t get to choose what you want.
 My Take: Every moment in life is a choice.
 We can choose whatever and whenever we want.

 I know for sure that we are always making decisions.
 Even not making a decision is a decision.
 Taking action or procrastinating are both decisions.
 Being who we are or hiding the spiritual parts of ourselves that we’re afraid to show… those are both decisions.
-How do you choose?

 Love & Blessings,

-Brenda MacIntyre – Medicine Song Woman
+Brenda MacIntyre, Medicine Song Woman